 The advantage of this model is its simplicity, but it overlooks the other touchpoints that may have led to the eventual purchase.

-Last touch assigns the sale to the last click the customer made before purchasing.
-In the example above, this means the sale would have been attributed to email marketing.
+Last-click attribution (or last-touch attribution) assigns the sale to the last click the customer made before purchasing.
+In the example above, this means the sale would have been attributed to the email campaign.

 As a result, this is not considered a valuable attribution model.